Revisiting Conjunctive Query Entailment for $\mathcal S$: Upper Bounds

 \subsection{Bounding the Sizes of Tiles and Mosaics}

 We know from Theorem~\ref{th:reductionbasic} that the entailment problem reduces to the existence of a mosaic.
-Now, using Theorem~\ref{th:acyclic_transitive} in Section~\ref{sec:acyclic}, we can show that we can assume each tile of the mosaic to be of exponential size (see \appref{Appendix~\ref{sb:sizebounds}}{Appendix D.3}).
+Now, using Theorem~\ref{th:acyclic_transitive} in Section~\ref{sec:acyclic}, we can show that we can assume each tile of the mosaic to be of exponential size.

 \begin{restatable}{lemma}{corboundedsize} Consider a TBox $\tbox$, $\tau \subseteq \NC(\Tmc)$, a Boolean UPTQ $Q^0$, and a unary UPTQ $Q^1$.
 For every mosaic $\Mos$ for $\tbox$ and $\tau$, and against $Q^0$ and $Q^1$, there is a mosaic $\Mos'$ for $\tbox$ and $\tau$ against $Q^0$ and $Q^1$ such that $|\Delta^{\interp}| \leq (|\NC(\tbox)|+1)!$ for each tile $\langle\interp, a_0, r \rangle \in \Mos'$. \end{restatable}